Sequoia/clijs/exercises/using_minimist/Readme.md

-In that last exercise you handled three ways of passing values via switches, but that didn't even include all variations (e.g. single quotes: `--word='foo'`).
+In that last exercise you handled passing values via switches.
+That was one switch passing one string.
+Imagine if you were writing a tool that had a four or five or a dozen different switches, along with flags, combined short switches (`-ab` for `-a -b`), and of course aliases...
+You can see how this quickly becomes a complex task.
 I know what you're thinking: "There's Got To Be A Better Way!"

 Well There Is!

 There are several libraries that make it easier to parse command line switches and arguments, **minimist** is a popular one and we'll be using it for this